Treading boldly: China's Ren builds global chemicals group

-BEIJING, March 31 (Reuters) - Ren Jianxin, the architect behind China National Chemical Corp’s $8 billion bid for Italian tyremaker Pirelli, is rare among Chinese state company bosses: he gets the importance of markets and the limits of government assistance.
+BEIJING (Reuters) - Ren Jianxin, the architect behind China National Chemical Corp’s $8 billion bid for Italian tiremaker Pirelli PECI.MI, is rare among Chinese state company bosses: he gets the importance of markets and the limits of government assistance.

-ChemChina’s 57-year-old chairman, who agreed last week to buy the world’s fifth-largest tyremaker, sees himself as an “industrialist” and not as a politician - a route taken by many senior state-enterprise officials.
+ChemChina’s 57-year-old chairman, who agreed last week to buy the world’s fifth-largest tiremaker, sees himself as an “industrialist” and not as a politician - a route taken by many senior state-enterprise officials.

 Over three decades, Ren has led the restructuring of China’s chemicals industry, organizing more than 100 firms under the ChemChina banner into six main operating divisions, producing everything from basic chemicals to fertilizers and silicones.
 Along the way, he also founded the Malan Noodle Co, a popular restaurant chain.